ao/Serengeti/docs/testing/StorageSchedulerTestingStrategy.md

 - **Method Coverage**: 100% of public methods tested
 - **Scenario Coverage**: All identified use cases and edge cases tested
 - **Error Handling**: All error paths exercised
+- **Mutation Coverage**: >85% of code mutations detected by tests

+These coverage targets are enforced through JaCoCo and PIT configuration in the Maven build.
+The build will fail if the StorageScheduler class does not meet these coverage thresholds.
+JaCoCo is used for line, branch, and method coverage, while PIT is used for mutation coverage.

 ## Test Structure